 The building is situated just a few blocks from the center of downtown Portland and within walking distance of multiple grocers, restaurants, recreational areas, and other municipal services.
 It is close to a variety of forms of public transportation, with bike racks and parking included onsite.

-Parris Terraces is located near the tidal basin Back Cove – recently named an EPA area of concern.
-To protect this natural resource, we designed a system where all storm water from the building is treated onsite through a storm water rain garden.
-This is a FocalPoint system, where water from the roof and graded parking lot is funneled through weathering steel weirs.
-The water cascades through filtration zones of different native plantings and soil types and so never joins the general storm-water runoff.
-In addition, weathering steel sheet piling was used to retain existing trees on the site.
+Parris Terraces also sits near the Back Cove tidal basin – recently named an EPA area of concern.
+To protect this natural resource, we designed onsite storm water management via an intensive landscape rain garden.
+Water from the roof and graded parking lot is funneled through weathering steel weirs, cascading through filtration zones of different native plantings and soil types.

 Sustainable design and Passive House techniques were applied to the structure as well.
 The project has a predicted overall energy use of 58% of a typical multi-family building (EUI of 22), even without renewable energy systems installed.
 We used local and carbon sequestering materials, avoiding high embodied carbon products as much as possible.
 The wood-framed building has densely-packed cellulose insulation and only a single piece of structural steel.
 All interior finishes are low-emitting and without toxins of concern.
 The heating and cooling systems – cold climate air source heat pumps – are completely fossil fuel free.
 Advanced air sealing methods and a thermally broken enclosure further promote energy efficiency.
 The result is a cost-effective system with the health of residents and the surrounding environment in mind.